Paris in the interwar period: The crash

 The stock market crash in New York in 1929 was the beginning of a series of economic downturns which reached Paris in 1931 and 1932.
 Paris factories produced more goods than European or American consumers could buy, and exports declined.
 As other European countries devalued their currencies to meet the crisis, French exports became too expensive, and factories cut back production and laid off workers.
 Fewer wealthy tourists came to Paris, reducing the demand for luxury goods.
 A socialist prime minister, Leon Blum, was elected in 1936, and formed a Popular Front government.
 He introduced a 40-hour week and two weeks of paid vacation for French workers, and devalued the Franc by 29 percent, but industrial production continued to fall and inflation erased the gains in salaries.
 A new government under radical politician Édouard Daladier took office in August 1938, and changed economic policies, encouraging investment and raising prices.
-Inflation stopped, the Franc stabilized, and production increased by 15 percent from November 1938 to June 1939.
+Inflation stopped, the Franc stabilised, and production increased by 15 percent from November 1938 to June 1939.
 As the threat of war loomed, the government increased military spending, stimulating the economy further and increasing employment, until the beginning of the war in September 1939.